grantharper/java-ocp/NOTES.md

 Generic Limitations - cannot call the constructor because of type erasure issues.
 Can't create an array of the generic type. instanceof will also fail.
 Can't use primitive types as your generic type parameter.
 Can't create a static variable as a generic type parameter.

 Formal type parameter rules.
-You must put <T> for the static method, otherwise it will assume you are importing a class named T instead of assuming generic usage.
+You must put <T> for the method if not defined as a generic at the class level, otherwise it will assume you are importing a class named T instead of assuming generic usage.

 Wildcards means that it can be any type.
 Formal Type <T, T> guarantees that you have two of the same type.
 Wildcard <?, ?> makes it possible to have different types.